 Add a diagram depicting a cross-section of Earth with gravity decreasing as depth increases.

-The value of changes slightly with latitude due to Earth's rotation and its slightly oblate shape.
+The value of g changes slightly with latitude due to Earth's rotation and its slightly oblate shape.
 This effect is accounted for by the following formula:

 Where: